cverbiest/openedgescripts/readme.md

 ## Purpose
-Linux (bash) Scripts to share with the OE community
+Linux (bash) Scripts to share with the OE community Moved to git from the [original](https://bitbucket.org/cverbiest/openedgescripts) using [this] (https://hedonismbot.wordpress.com/2008/10/16/hg-fast-export-convert-mercurial-repositories-to-git-repositories/)

 ## No warranty
 This is a spare time project.
 Comments, through the Progress communities site, are welcomed.
 Chances are that it will take a while before there is a response.